NVIDIA/cuda-quantum/docs/sphinx/using/cudaq/platform.rst

     print("Expectation value: ", exp_val)

-In the above code snippet, since the Hamiltonian contains four non-identity terms, there are four quantum circuits that need to be executed in order to compute the expectation value of that Hamiltonian given the quantum state prepared by the ansatz kernel.
+In the above code snippet, since the Hamiltonian contains four non-identity terms, there are four quantum circuits that need to be executed in order to compute the expectation value of that Hamiltonian and given the quantum state prepared by the ansatz kernel.
 When the :code:`nvidia-mqpu` platform is selected, these circuits will be distributed across all available QPUs.
 The final expectation value result is computed from all QPU execution results.

 Parallel distribution mode